 \subsection{Data selection}

-No data points were left out of our dataset intentionally because they were suspect or classified as outliers.
-No kinematic cuts to exclude data points were applied.
-There is more world data available that could be included in our fit.
-Still, we chose to limit our data based on the similarity of process and experimental configuration to preserve consistency in this trial global fit with DNNs.
-In this regard, we focus our attention on the fixed target SIDIS and DY data.
-For the proton DNN fits, some data points will be left out of the training process for validation studies but they will be reincorporated after the appropriate number of epochs is determined for the optimal model performance.
-For the neutron DNN fits, the polarized $^3$He data from Jefferson Lab \cite{JLab2011} is used to test the new projections of the DNN model trained on the deuteron COMPASS data only.
+Generally, TMD factorization is considered valid only under the kinematics restriction of $\Lambda \ll Q$, and $p_{hT} \ll zQ$.
+The first of these requirements is important because it is only in this limit one can apply massless-hadron kinematics resulting in near-negligible contamination from power corrections work where $Q > 2$GeV is common.
+The second of these requirements provides the kinematic range a traditional factorization scheme will work.
+Additionally, the transverse mass scale should generally be preserved around $(m/Q/z)^2$.
+We do not strictly adhere to any of these guidelines but instead, study the consequence of using progressively less restrictive cuts.
+For global data selection, we focus our attention on the fixed target SIDIS and DY data.
+For the proton DNN fits, kinematically 3D binned data from HERMES2020 \cite{HERMES_Data_Airapetian_2020} is left out for validation and only used 1D binned HERMES2020 data for the training.
+For the neutron DNN fits, the polarized $^3$He data from Jefferson Lab \cite{JLab2011,JLab2014} is left out and used to test the new projections of the DNN model trained on the deuteron COMPASS data only.

 Table \ref{tab:data-sets} summarizes the kinematic coverage, the number of data points, and reaction types of the datasets that are considered in this work.
 In addition to the SIDIS datasets that are used in the fits, the polarized DY dataset from the COMPASS experiment is also listed in Table \ref{tab:data-sets} as we demonstrate the predictive capability of the DNN model by comparing the projections with the real data points.
 The DY projections are made using the trained SIDIS DNN model assuming a sign change expected from \textit{conditional} universality.
 For the case of training the DNN model related to proton-target we use HERMES2009 \cite{HERMES_Data_Airapetian_2009}, COMPASS2015 \cite{COMPAS_Data_Adolph_2015} and HERMES2020~ \cite{HERMES_Data_Airapetian_2020} data points associated with 1D kinematic binning, leaving the HEREMES2020\cite{HERMES_Data_Airapetian_2020} data associated with the 3D kinematic binning to compare with the projections from the trained model.
 The COMPASS2009 \cite{COMPAS_Data_Alekseev_2009} dataset with a polarized-deuteron target is used for the neutron Sivers extraction as a separate DNN model.